corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/notary/faq/notary-failover.md

 ---

-# Notary Failover
+# Notary failover

 Corda has built-in features to allow for the retrying of flows in specific cases of failure.
-See [node-flow-hospital](content/en/platform/corda/4.8/enterprise/node/node-flow-hospital.md) for information that applies to all flows.
+See [Flow Hospital](content/en/platform/corda/4.8/enterprise/node/node-flow-hospital.md) for information that applies to all flows.

-The FinalityFlow contains notary specific logic which can initiate a backpressure-aware sub-flow since minimum platform version 4.
+The FinalityFlow contains notary-specific logic which can initiate a backpressure-aware sub-flow since minimum platform version 4.
 The backpressure aware subflow has configured timeout and retry with specific logic relating to the [backpressure mechanism](eta-mechanism.md).